gitinit-shivamrathour/gitinit-dotconverter.github.io/README.md

-# Upgraded Personal-folio site :partying_face:
+# .Converter Text Utilizer :partying_face:

-Complete Responsive Personal Folio Site using HTML5, CSS3 & JS
+A text utilizer/manipulator web application using Html, Css(Bootstrap4), Javascript & Django.

 ## Description
-This site includes a nav-section, home-section, About-me-section, My-skills-section, Services-section, contact-us-section & footer section with scroll bar. in resposinve devices it also includes a side-baar or side-nav-baar. with day-night mode functionality and chatbot system.

 ### Dependencies

-* Based on Front-end concepts with HTML5, CSS3 & Javascript (With typed.js)
+* Based on Both Front-end and Backend concepts HTML5, CSS3(Bootstrapped), Javascript(With typed.js) & Django.
 * ex.
-Runs on Windows 10 or other operating syatems.
+Runs on chrome or most of the other browsers.

 ### Suggest
 * give your feedback after evaluation.